 There are 12 basic kinds of clouds.
 They are as follows: Altocumulus, Altostratus, Cumulonimbus, Cumulus, Stratus, Stratocumulus, Nimbostratus, Fog, Cirrus, Cirrocumulus, Cirrostratus and Contrails.
 The cloud's prefix indicates the cloud's height.
 A cloud is made up of floating collections of tiny water droplets.

 Clouds are made of liquid water and ice, both of which are heavier than air.
 While gravity pulls the droplets and ice crystals down, air pressure pushes them back up.
 Because of this pushing and pulling, they fall very slowly and usually evaporate long before they reach the earth.

 Instruments Used to Measure Weather:

-most common are the Barometer, Rain Gauge, Thermometer and Anemometer.
+Among the many instruments for measuring weather, the most common are the Barometer, Rain Gauge, Thermometer and Anemometer.

 High and Low Pressure:

 - Thermometer: A Thermometer tells what the temperature is in two kinds of measurements -- Farenheit, which puts the temperature where water freezes at 32 degrees, and where water boils at 212 degrees; and Celsius, which places the freezing point of water at 0 degrees and the boiling point at 100 degrees.

 - Rain Gauge: This tells us how much rain fell in one area.